 - Manitoba / Saskatchewan : 60%

-Although many Canadians are embracing the benefits of them, about 40% of drivers in Canada do not use snow tires.
+Although many Canadians are embracing the benefits of them, about 40% of drivers do not use snow tires.
 The survey identified several reasons why some drivers are resistant to using them :

 - 51% believe all-season tires are good enough

 - 22% said they do not drive enough to warrant buying them

 - 21% believe the cost is a barrier

 - 8% had other reasons for not using snow tires

-When you install four winter tires, it can greatly improve your ability to drive in snow, frost, slush, and icy conditions – a safer winter driving experience overall.
-Advantages of using winter tires include :
+When you install four winter tires, it can greatly improve your ability to drive in snow, frost, slush, and icy conditions – they create a safer winter driving experience.
+Advantages include :

 - Better traction and control